wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 For how to actually develop the step class please refer to *"Custom Steps Development"* chapter.

-To be able to be ran the step classes must be autoloadable, more on this below.
+To be able to be ran the step classes must be autoloadable, more on this in the  *"Custom Steps Development"* chapter.

 ### Replacing default steps